OctopusDeploy/docs/docs/projects/coordinating-multiple-projects/project-coordination-code-samples.md

  );
 ```

-## Promoting a Group of Projects {#ProjectCoordinationCodeSamples-Promotingagroupofprojects}
+## Promoting a group of projects {#ProjectCoordinationCodeSamples-Promotingagroupofprojects}

 This example finds all the releases that are in UAT but not Production.
 It then queues them for deployment to Production and waits for them to complete.